 If you are traveling and use public WiFi or hotspots to connect to the internet, you have to use a VPN for all your connected devices.
 If you don’t, you might end up being hacked or spied on by opportunistic or targeted cybercriminals might hack or spy on you.
 We recommend purchasing a VPN from NordVPN, ExpressVPN, or PureVPN to use for public networks.

 Disclosure: We have partnered with NordVPN to provide premium VPN for our clients.

-If you are only using your phone or computer from well-known WiFis with strong password protection, you don’t need a VPN.
+If you only use your phone or computer from well-known WiFis with strong password protection, you don’t need a VPN.
 Unless you want to be completely anonymous when browsing or using different applications.

 How to protect yourself when browsing websites

 If you want to protect your devices and yourself from being tracked, you should consider using the browser Brave or Tor.
 Brave is a faster browser than Tor with some built-in functions from Tor when in incognito mode, but Tor is a much safer browser that routes your traffic through two additional devices and encrypts your information.
 Both browsers can block scripts, cookie tracking, and ads.

 For maximum protection when browsing, use Tor or the Onion browser on an iPhone, and ensure you have a VPN enabled as well.
 That gives you complete control and privacy when browsing; however, it will decrease your browsing speed.